-The award was introduced by Dystonia Europe in 2003 and is presented every two years to stimulate research on dystonia, especially by young scientists in Europe.
+The award was introduced by Dystonia Europe in 2003 and is presented every year to stimulate research on dystonia, especially by young scientists in Europe.
 Professor David Marsden (1938 – 1998) was one of the leading neurologists

 in Europe and DE wishes to honour the enormous part he played in developing knowledge of and interest in dystonia.

-- The David Marsden Award is presented every two years.
+- The David Marsden Award is presented every year.

 - The Award sum is € 10,000 for papers (i.e. manuscripts for original publication – no abstracts) on aetiology, pathogenesis, diagnosis or therapies in dystonia or on the psycho-social effects.